INTERSECT-training/packaging/_episodes/09-publishing-citations.md

 default `artifact` so that's needed here.
 We want to unpack it into `./dist`, so we set the `path:` to that.

-Finally, we use the PyPA's publish action, which uses twine internally, and we set the password to a GitHub Secret, `PYPI_PASSWORD`, that we'll generate from PyPI and add next.
-We will be using TestPyPI for this exercise.
+Finally, we use the PyPA's publish action.
+You will need to go to PyPI and tell it where you are publishing from so that the publish can happen via PyPI's trusted publishers.
+We are using Test PyPI for this exercise - remove the `with:` block to publish to real PyPI.

 ## PyPI Tokens and GitHub Secrets